mathamuse/Time-Series-Repo/README.md

 # Time-Series-Repo
 A Series of codes suitable for a simple Time Series Course for a Data Science Course.
+Included:
+* ARIMA model